 In order to maintain building security, the only entrance point is the front door.
-You will be given the code to open the door.
-Please do not give out the code!
-A security camera tapes everyone who enters the premises.
+Only parents or guardians will be given the code to open the door.
+This code may not be shared with anybody else.
 All visitors must stop at the front desk.
-If a pick-up person is unknown to the staff, they will need to show a photo ID before the child will be released to them.
+If a pick-up person is unknown to the staff and it is their first time picking up, they will need to provide a picture ID to the office who will make a copy before the child will be released to them.